-Nicknames: full name: Graceland (my tribute to Elvis)
+Nicknames: full name: Graceland (in honor of Elvis)

 Birthday: March 17th 2005

-Likes: I love to cuddle and love going out anytime and anywhere, shoppig at the Mall We have to have perfect manners when we go out. "i just love to stick my head out the window and feel that California breeze run through my hair".
+Likes: I love to cuddle and love going out anytime and anywhere. "i just love to stick my head out the car window and feel that California breeze run through my hair".

 Arrival Story: When Grace came to the family she weighed only 10 ounces.
 A can of coke was bigger than she was.
 A very small white ball of fluff with arms and legs that were all over the place "She looked very much like a new bunny, she even hopped along the yard like one".